-REA in association with the Defence Materiel Organisation (DMO) and a number of industry stakeholders have developed the “SUBS in Schools™” program.
+REA in association with the Department of Defence (DOD) and a number of industry stakeholders have developed the “SUBS in Schools™” program.
 The program is focused on engaging student interest in the technology of submersible vehicles and submarines and is built on the fundamentals of project-based learning.

 SUBS in Schools™ is structured on the same underlying fundamentals (pedagogy) successfully employed in the F1 in Schools™ (F1iS) program.
 F1iS has been successfully running in Australia since 2003 and has been proven to have a significant impact on the career decision choices of those students who take part.